Everett M. Dirksen U.S. Courthouse

 The Everett M. Dirksen U.S. Courthouse in downtown Chicago, Ill., was designed by architect Ludwig Mies van der Rohe and built in 1964.
-The 30-story glass and steel high-rise is home to the U.S. District and Bankruptcy Courts, Court of Appeals, and many other tenants.
-The courthouse is on the east side of Dearborn St., bound by Adams Street (north) and Jackson Boulevard (south).
-View a map here.
+The 30-story glass and steel high-rise is home to the U.S. District and Bankruptcy courts, Court of Appeals, and many other tenants.
+The courthouse is on the east side of Dearborn Street, bound by Adams Street (north) and Jackson Boulevard (south).

 Recent upgrades include a cafeteria modernization, curtain wall repairs, protective solutions, and upgrades to mechanical systems.

 The building was named for former U.S. Senator Everett McKinley Dirksen.

 Public Hours: 7a.m.– 6 p.m. (with operating hours 7:30 a.m.– 5:30 p.m.)
 Monday through Friday (except federal holidays)

 For more building information and service calls, contact the Dirksen Courthouse Service Desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

 Amenities The newly renovated Courthouse Cafe is open to the public on weekdays from 7:30 a.m. to 3:00 p.m.
 It serves a variety of menu items and daily specials for both breakfast and lunch.
 Free public Wi-Fi is available.
 The building also houses a federal child care center for infants age six-weeks to 15-months old.